mcwp98/pokernet/README.md

-#Install
+#Pokernet
+The pokernet game requires python and node.js function.
+The server end uses the django framework for the general application and a node.js instance running to handle games and logic.
+Several dependencies are also required on the server, including django for python and several libraries for node.js

+##Install

-## Python
+### Python
-Python can be downloaded to your system from https://www.python.org/
+Python can be downloaded and installed to your system from https://www.python.org/

+#### Django
+Django may be installed on the server by using
+>git clone git://github.com/django/django.git django-trunk
+>sudo pip install -e django-trunk/

+### Node.js
-## Node.js can be donwloaded and installed to your system from  http://nodejs.org/
+Node.js can be downloaded and installed to your system from  http://nodejs.org/

 Dependencies
 	Python
 	Node.js